-Program revenues increased because the Authority had received one-time state and local grants for capital projects and donation of land in the current year.
+Program revenues increased because the Authority had received one-time state and local grants for capital projects in the current year.
 Most of the Authority's revenue is derived from benefit assessments which are handled by the County of Santa Clara.

-Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2020
+Management's Discussion and Analysis For the Fiscal Year Ended June 30, 2021